MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 For the Azure Cloud Shell and PowerShell Cloud Shell, users can run commands against only their own Azure account.

+[Try .NET](https://github.com/dotnet/try) enables interactive execution of .NET code (C#) in the browser.
 For Try .NET, there are three options for interactivity: `try-dotnet`, `try-dotnet-class`, and `try-dotnet-method`.
 Use of these options require no additional configuration within the code snippet.
 The default usings that are being used are:

 - System
 - System.Linq